JChung-Research/gb-obXML-Converter/README.md

 ```

 ## Contact
-If you have any question on this code, feel free to reach out to Jihoon Chung (jihoonchung.research@gmail.com)
+If you have any questions on this code, feel free to reach out to Jihoon Chung (jihoonchung.research@gmail.com)

 ## References
 - Green Building XML (gbXML) Schema, available at https://www.gbxml.org/